How to avoid paying too much for the protection you need

 1. Assuming because you’re healthy you don’t need health insurance

-So if you decide to thumb your nose at the 2013-14 deadline and on April 1 are hit by a bus, you’ll have to wait nine full months to get health insurance.
+So if you decide to thumb your nose at the deadline and are hit by a bus, you’ll have to wait nine full months to get health insurance.
 And needless to say, it won’t retroactively pay for care you received when you didn’t have it.
 Don’t count on free emergency care, either.
 Although an emergency room will take care of you if you require urgent attention, even if you don’t have insurance, it will send you a bill afterward—most likely a very large one, and might make aggressive efforts to collect payment.

 In certain circumstances, you’ll be allowed to purchase individual insurance outside the open enrollment period.
 Losing insurance because of a change in employment, or moving away from your health plan’s service area, are examples of such “qualifying events.”
 But suddenly needing expensive health care because you are sick is not.